-Brandon Hampton has been a creative constant at the International House of Prayer (IHOPKC) since he arrived in Kansas City in 2004.
-As a jack of all musical trades, Brandon wears many hats both in and out of the prayer room.
-For years he has been an electric guitarist for Misty Edwards’ team.
+Brandon Hampton was a creative constant at the International House of Prayer for many years after arriving in Kansas City in 2004.
+As a jack of all musical trades, Brandon wore many hats both in and out of the prayer room.
+For years he was an electric guitarist for Misty Edwards’ team.
 He also spent time as an associate worship leader for Matt Gilman and Jon Thurlow.
 Brandon’s talent reaches beyond the guitar—his production and songwriting skills have been an invaluable part of several of Forerunner Music’s releases.
 Beyond his involvement at the house of prayer, he traveled and recorded as a guitarist with Jason Upton from 1999–2008.
 Known and loved in many Christian music circles, Brandon also works with United Pursuit Band, Michael Ketterer, Sean Feucht, Kevin Prosch, Will Reagan, William Matthews, and SisterBrother.

 Clay Edwards, for many years a worship leader in the NightWatch, comes from Sundown, Texas.
 A football player on the Hardin Simmons University team, Clay moved to Kansas City in February of 2002, and joined his sister Sommer on the NightWatch where he has served ever since.
 “I write songs because it instructs my heart and the hearts of others in the knowledge of who Jesus is,” shares Clay, “leading to encounter with His goodness, mercy, and wisdom in our lives.”